-A recent meeting with a prospective client had me wondering about the wisdom of where venture capitalists park their money.
+A recent meeting with a prospective client made me wonder about the wisdom of venture capitalists when it comes to deciding where to park their money.

-They were working with no systems, a slap-dash layout and painful processes designed almost to guarantee nothing made it out the doors in time.
-Sales were booming.
-After touring the operations, I sat with the COO for what became a short and unsuccessful meeting.
+During our tour of their operations, it rapidly became clear that they were working with no warehouse management systems, a slap-dash layout, and painful processes that seemed to be designed to guarantee that nothing ever made it out the doors in time.
+Meanwhile, sales were booming and the DC was bustling.
+After the tour I sat with the COO for what was to be a short and unsuccessful meeting.

-“We’re going to raise $100 million in funding and automate the place from start to finish.
+“We’re going to raise $100 million in funding and automate the place from start to finish, he told me.
 No human is going to touch a single product.
 We’re already in contact with a robotics firm out of Boston.”

-One thing I have learned in my career is that successful client-consultant relationships begin with a philosophical alignment.
-If there is too much clash in perspective, the relationship will be short and stormy.
+Now, one thing I’ve learned in my career as a consultant is that successful client-consultant relationships must be rooted in some sort of philosophical alignment.
+If the clash in perspective is too important, the relationship will be short and stormy.

-Meekly, I offered, “that seems to be a big leap from where you are today.
-There are so many basic things you could do by spending a fraction of that money.”
+Meekly, I offered in response: “That seems to be a big leap from where you are today.
+There are so many basic things you could do to vastly improve your operations with a fraction of that money.”

 “Why take baby steps?
-The payback will be tremendous,” the COO lectured.
+The payback will be tremendous,” the COO replied.

-It had me thinking about that movie starring Danny DeVito – Other People’s Money.
+At that moment, I started thinking about that movie starring Danny DeVito: Other People’s Money.
 Someone else would foot the bill for this COO’s robot dreams.
-Venture capitalists eager to get a stake in the hottest new company would throw money away on one of the basic mistakes of supply chain infrastructure.
+Venture capitalists eager to get a stake in the hottest new company would throw their money away, unaware that the project’s appeal resulted from one of the most basic mistakes supply chain managers make when planning to improve their infrastructure.